 Where is Basilica of Holy Blood: Basilica of Holy Blood

-How to reach Basilica of Holy Blood1.5km (20 mins walk) from Brugge railway station.
+How to reach Basilica of Holy Blood: 1.5km (20 mins walk) from Brugge railway station.
 650m (8 mins walk) from OLV church above.

 Basilica of Holy Blood Timings: 10:00AM to 5:15PM